HELPING COMPANIES NAVIGATE THEIR JOURNEY

 SEIG searches the Southeast technology hubs every day looking for companies that meet our investment criteria.
 Once identified, we make initial calls to discuss components of the business, and Fellows conduct light diligence.
 Candidate companies may be asked to complete an application, including a financial forecast and include any relevant supporting company documents.

 SEIG Fellows curate the companies to validate the information and categorize each company by stage, industry, and amount being raised.
-Once an application is completed, companies may continue to update their information as they make progress or reach other milestones in their growth.
+Once an application is completed, companies may continue to update their information as they make progress or reach other milestones.
+SEIG maintains companies in their database for follow-up.

-SEIG Fellows provide a monthly list of eligible candidate companies to the eight-member Screening Committee for final monthly selection.
+SEIG Fellows provide a monthly list of eligible candidate companies to the eight-member Screening Committee for final monthly selection, which is a competitive process.
 Once selected, SEIG Fellows and Members hold mandatory coaching sessions on company pitches, presentation decks, and any accompanying materials to maximize the success of their presentations to investors.
 All presenting applicants will continue to be followed on the SEIG watch list and if not selected, are eligible to be considered for selection in following months for presentations to Members.

 Within 48 hours after the meeting, select Fellows and Members follow-up with each presenting company to provide feedback on the presentation and make investor contacts available.
 Additionally, presenting companies remain on our watch list and Fellows follow our presenting companies with direct contact at 3, 6, 12, and 18-month intervals for any growth updates, or upcoming investment rounds, to share with SEIG Members.